 We hear about individual rights, civil rights, human rights, and constitutional rights.
 All that's well and good, but know what you don't hear a lot about anymore?
 Responsibilities.
 Responsibilities are the flip side of rights.
 With that in mind, here are a few basic responsibilities that you, I, and all of us have as Americans.
 1) It's your responsibility to pay your own way.
 2) It's your responsibility to take care of your children.
 3) It's your responsibility to look out for future generations of Americans.
 4) You have a responsibility to be an informed voter.
 9/11 was a good example of that.
 Congress for Kids - Interactive, Fun-filled Experiences About the Federal Government.
 Constitution Day Quiz Part 1.
 Conflict Resolution and Peace.
 Teachers can use these quotes from famous individuals to facilitate student reflection on the importance of conflict resolution.

 Objectives Students will read and interpret quotes to their peers Students will learn to paraphrase Students will grow more comfortable sharing with their peers Students will increase their listening, summarizing and paraphrasing skills Materials Teacher cuts quotes into individual strips of paper Step One When students enter the room, have these quotes cut into slips of paper and placed on individual desks.
-Step Two Have students stand and say, "In 30 seconds, when I say ‘go,' take five steps and share with a classmate what your quote is and then tell them what it means to you. " Step Three To increase listening skills, a major component of culturally responsive conflict mediation, after one student shares their peace quote with another student, the second student then paraphrases back what they believe they have heard.
+Write on the board that they are to read the quote on their desk and put it into their own words.
+Step Two Have students stand and say, "In 30 seconds, when I say ‘go,' take five steps and share with a classmate what your quote is and then tell them what it means to you. " Follow-Up Activities You can also have your students write reflective papers (no more than a paragraph or two) about their quotes as well.
+The quotes we've used are from around the world.